Overcoming Disadvantages of Cloud Computing

 Limited IT Resources for Cloud Deployment

-Lack in-house cloud expertise?
-You’re not alone.
-Taking on the amount of training and certifications needed to effectively implement and managed day-to-day operations of cloud infrastructure can be daunting to say the least.
+Another very common drawback of cloud computing is the amount of specific and nuanced expertise needed to optimize your cloud migration and maintenance.
+Taking on the amount of training and certifications needed to effectively implement and manage day-to-day operations of cloud infrastructure can be daunting to say the least.
 Cloud innovation is driving a lot of changes in IT infrastructure around the world and across all industries.

-Regardless if it’s Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), Infrastructure-as-a-Services (IaaS), public cloud services, private cloud, hybrid environments, e-commerce, general IoT (Internet of Things), big data, or somewhere in between, businesses of all sizes struggle to keep up with the continuous innovation while also keeping things running smoothly.
-With the current speed of innovation, the ability and skillsets required to quickly adapt and pivot has become a necessity for those supporting business operations.
+Whether it’s Software-as-a-Service (SaaS), Platform-as-a-Service (PaaS), Infrastructure-as-a-Services (IaaS), public cloud services, private cloud, hybrid environments, e-commerce, general IoT (Internet of Things), big data, or somewhere in between, businesses of all sizes struggle to keep up with and react to the rapid pace of innovation, especially while prioritizing day-to-day operations and objectives.

-Ability to take advantage of new opportunities means having agile systems and people in place to change rapidly and implement new methodologies, knowledge, and skills within your organization.
+Ability to take advantage of new opportunities and further long-term competitive edge means having agile systems and people in place to change rapidly and implement new methodologies, knowledge, and skills within your organization.
 Whether switching from traditional networking to virtualization and containers, from physical servers to IaaS and PaaS—technology is ever evolving.
 Having the organizational awareness and skillsets to keep up is crucial in being able to support new services and growing business systems.

 Take Microsoft Azure for example.
 It’s relatively simple to spin up Microsoft Azure cloud services to run basic applications or act as a development environment.
 That said, there are additional aspects that responsible cloud deployment encompass.
 From modules, security models, and storage approach, to developing systems for managing the access and utilization of all the above—a lot is required to keep cloud environments optimized without compromising security.